Skip to content

 9-12. (a) Why do some say that the Bible contradicts itself? (b) How are some “contradictions” resolved?

 9 But some object: ‘The Bible is full of contradictions and discrepancies.’
 Very often, those who make this assertion have not personally investigated the matter but have just heard an alleged example or two from others.
 In reality most supposed discrepancies are easily resolved if it is remembered that the writers of the Bible frequently condensed their subject to a few words.
 An example of this is found in the account of creation.
 In comparing Genesis 1:1, 3 with Genesis 1:14-16, many have asked how it can be that God “made” the luminaries on the fourth creative day when light—evidently from these same luminaries—was reaching the earth on the first creative day.
 In this case the Hebrew writer eliminated the need for long explanations by a careful choice of words.
 Note that verses 14-16 speak of “making” in contrast to “creating” in Genesis 1:1, and “lights” in contrast to “light” in Genesis 1:3.
-This indicates that it was on the fourth creative day that the sun and moon, already in existence, became clearly visible through the earth’s dense atmosphere. *
+This indicates that it was on the fourth creative day that the sun and moon, already in existence, became clearly visible through the earth’s dense atmosphere. a

 10 Genealogical lists have also caused some confusion.
 For example, Ezra lists 23 names in his priestly genealogy at 1 Chronicles 5:29-40 (6:3-14) but lists only 16 names for the same period when giving his own genealogy at Ezra 7:1-5.
 This is, not a discrepancy, but a simple condensation.
 Additionally, according to a writer’s intention in recording an event, he highlighted, minimized, included, or omitted details that another Bible writer expressed differently in recording the same event.
-Such are not contradictions but, rather, are differing accounts reflecting the writers’ point of view and intended audience. *
+Such are not contradictions but, rather, are differing accounts reflecting the writers’ point of view and intended audience. b

 11 Often, apparent inconsistencies can be resolved if we just look at the context.
 For example, “Where did Cain get his wife?” is a question often heard, highlighting the belief that this exposes a discrepancy in the Biblical account.
 The supposition is that Adam and Eve had only two sons, Cain and Abel.
 The difficulty is easily resolved if one reads on.
 Genesis 5:4 says: “After the birth of Seth, Adam lived 800 years and begot sons and daughters.”
 So Cain married one of his sisters or perhaps a niece, which would have been in full harmony with God’s original intention for the expansion of the human race.—Genesis 1:28.